top of page

 Bronco CAP Specifics

-• The planned development avoids impacts on residents by well pads and facilities located greater than one (1) mile from the nearest Residential Building Unit.
+• The planned development avoids impacts on residents by well pads, and facilities are now located greater than three (3) miles from the nearest Residential Building Unit.

 • Traffic will be contained within the Bronco CAP boundary and U.S. Highway 34, avoiding County roads or residential streets.